About the school

 FOR STUDENTS

-The Erasmus programme offers students two types of activities:
+The Erasmus+ programme offers students two types of activities:

-• 2-12 months
+• lasting 2-12 months

 • to be carried out exclusively on the basis of valid inter-institutional agreements between the sending and receiving higher education institution holding the ECHE

-Traineeship in a foreign enterprise or organisation
+Practical traineeship in a foreign enterprise or organisation

-• 2-12 months
+• for 2-12 months

 • implemented on the basis of a tripartite agreement between the student, the sending higher education institution and the receiving organisation, institution, enterprise

-Graduate Internship
+Graduate traineeship

 BIP